Dimensional structure of thermodynamic topology in ultraspinning Kerr-AdS black holes: Ultraspinning Kerr-AdS black holes in arbitrary dimensions

 \item Odd dimensions ($d = 7, 9, ...$): The classification bifurcates according to the number of rotations.
 Configurations with the maximal number of independent rotation parameters display the same endpoint pattern as the five-dimensional doubly-rotating black hole: the innermost zero point is unstable ($w = -1$), while the outermost is stable ($w = +1$).
 These belong to the distinct subclass $\tilde{W}^{1+}$.
 In contrast, odd-dimensional black holes with fewer than the maximal rotations follow the pattern of the five-dimensional singly-rotating case, where both endpoints are stable, and are therefore classified as $W^{1+}$. \end{enumerate}

-These higher-dimensional results confirm and generalize a robust, dimension-independent classification rule summarized in Table \ref{TableI}.
+These higher-dimensional results support and generalize the unified classification rule valid across dimensions summarized in Table \ref{TableI}.
 The thermodynamic topology of ultraspinning Kerr-AdS black holes is governed jointly by spacetime dimensionality and the attainment of the maximal rotational structure.
-No new topological classes or subclasses beyond $W^{1+}$ and $\tilde{W}^{1+}$ arise in higher dimensions, reinforcing the robustness and completeness of the proposed scheme.
+Within the endpoint analysis and representative higher-dimensional checks, no new topological classes or subclasses beyond $W^{1+}$ and $\tilde{W}^{1+}$ were found, supporting the proposed scheme.